Railway semaphore signal: Origins

-The semaphore was afterwards rapidly adopted as fixed manual signals throughout Britain and the United States superseding all other types in most uses by 1870.
-Such signals as electrically operated automatic and interlocking signals were widely adopted in the U.S. After 1908 with the advent of the Union Switch & Signals "Stye's "B" & "S" and the General Railway Signal Company's universal Model 2A mechanisms manual semaphores and earlier electric disc signals quickly began to disappear.
+The semaphore was swiftly embraced across Britain and North America as a fixed manual signalling system, surpassing all other types in most applications by 1870.
+Becoming electrically operated and automatic, accompanied by interlocking, they were widely adopted in the U.S. After 1908, with the advent of the Union Switch & Signal types "B" & "S", and the General Railway Signal Company's universal Model 2A mechanisms, manual semaphores and earlier electric disc signals quickly began to disappear.

 Form

 Components

 The British semaphore signal arm consists of two parts: A wooden or metal arm (or "blade") which pivots at different angles, and a spectacle holding coloured lenses which move in front of a lamp in order to provide indications at night.
 Usually these were combined into a single frame, though in some types (e.g. "somersault" signals in which the arm pivoted in the centre), the arm was separate from the spectacle.
 The arm projects horizontally in its most restrictive aspect; other angles indicate less restrictive aspects.
-On double lines in Great Britain signal posts are generally placed on the left of the track and always with the semaphore arm(s) facing left with the spectacle and lamp on the right of the post or doll (but on the left of the post or doll for upper quadrant signals).
+On double lines in Great Britain signal posts are generally placed on the left of the track and always with the semaphore arm(s) facing left with the spectacle and lamp on the right of the post or doll (but on the left of the post or doll for upper-quadrant signals).
 Sighting problems may mean that the post is placed on the right of the other line on double track branches and on single lines, could be placed either side of the track.
-Note that US semaphore equivalents faced right and as generally on the European continent, on double track branches, up and down lines are opposite to those in the UK.
+North American semaphore equivalents faced right, and as generally on the European continent, on double track branches, up and down lines are opposite to those in the UK.

 Depending on the arm's position, the appropriately coloured lens is illuminated from behind by either an oil lamp, a gas lamp, or an incandescent lamp run at a low voltage (white LED clusters have also been tested for this purpose).
 Where a green light was required, a blue lens would usually be used.
 When combined with the mainly yellow-emitting flame of an oil lamp, this produced a green colour; it was important that the resultant colour was not even yellow-green in appearance, as this could have been confused for a distant signal at 'caution'.
 Later signals using electric lamps used green lenses.
-Some signals converted to electric lamps from oil, used a yellow-tinted bulb with the original blue lens to maintain the correct colour or from 1996 on the Western Region of British Railways, a 12volt 5watt bulb was fitted but fed at 10.7volts to produce a brilliance approximating to the colour temperature of an oil wick flame, thus providing a correct red or green aspect during darkness.
+Some signals converted to electric lamps from oil, used a yellow-tinted bulb with the original blue lens to maintain the correct colour or from 1996 on the Western Region of British Railways, a 12-volt 5-watt bulb was fitted but fed at 10.7 volts to produce a brilliance approximating to the colour temperature of an oil wick flame, thus providing a correct red or green aspect during darkness.